fsantanna-no/p2p-tml-paper/rita-24/response.md

 rely on broadcasts) in Section "2.
 Related Work":

 > "Note how the central server is the only participant with knowledge about
-> clients, which never communicate directly.
+> clients, which never communicate directly among themselves.
 > This implies that the server must never fail, and also that periodic full
 > broadcasts are the only possibility of spanning the whole network.
 > In this work, we argue that in a peer-to-peer alternative any node can fail,